weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 tion 4 of X into Y is completely determined by its action on any basis: If FUNCTIONS OF SEVERAL VARIABLES 207

-{Xy,...,X,} is a basis of X, then every x € X has a unique representation of the form
+{Xy,...,X,} is a basis of X, then every x  \in  X has a unique representation of the form

 and the linearity of A allows us to compute Ax from the vectors Ax,, ..., Ax,